raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b02_git-github-e-internet/02.02_entendendo-comandos/README.md

     <li>Added the file to the stage by running <code>git add trybe.skills.txt</code>.
     <li>Commited by running <code>git commit -m "Adicionei duas novas skills"</code> descrevendo a alteração.
     <li>Ran <code>git push -u origin trybe-skills-changes</code> to send the new branch and to submit the commits to the remote repository.
-    <li>Entered the repository page on Github, and created a Pull Request with a detailed description.
+    <li>Entered the repository page on GitHub, and created a Pull Request with a detailed description.
     <li>Checkout to the master branch by running <code>git checkout master</code>.
     <li>Created a new branch from the master named trybe-skills-updates and checked out to it by using the command <code>git checkout -b trybe-skills-updates</code>.
-    <li>Running <code>cat >> trybe.skills.txt</code> again, I added a skills that I am skill going to learn:
+    <li>Running <code>cat >> trybe.skills.txt</code> again, I added a skill that I am still going to learn:
       <blockquote>
 <pre>Python</pre>
       </blockquote>
     <li>Commited the changes by running <code>git add trybe-skills.txt</code> and <code>git commit -m "Adicionei habilidade que ainda aprenderei"</code>
     <li>Pushed the commits to the remote repository: <code>git push -u origin trybe-skills-updates</code>.
-    <li>Entered the reposity page on Github again, and created Pull Request for the trybe-skills-updates with a description.
+    <li>Entered the repository page on GitHub again, and created Pull Request for the trybe-skills-updates with a description.
     <li>Merged the trybe-skills-changes branch with the master through the Pull Request that I opened in the step 9.
     <li>Then I tried to merge the trybe-skills-updates branch with the master too.
 It wasn't possible due to conflits.
     <li>Clicked in <strong>Resolve conflicts</strong> and solved the conflicts manually.